Typhoon Faith: Philippines

 In advance of the typhoon, authorities issued a No. 3 storm signal, even though only a No. 1 storm signal was issued for Manila.
 On December 13, all classes in Manila were suspended.
 Sixteen Philippine Airlines flights to and from the central Philippines were cancelled.
 In the capital city of Manila, heavy rains caused street flooding.
 Several villages on Samar island were flooded.
 Around 400 people combined in the Catanduanes and Aklan provinces were evacuated to shelter due to rising floodwaters.
 A grocery store in Ibajay collapsed due to high winds.
 Toppled posts and downed trees clogged highways in the province of Sorsogon.
 Two bodies were recovered off Dumaguete.
 Offshore, the Philippine Navy rescued 100 people from a ferry traveling from the Philippines to Malaysia.
 A 40 ft boat sunk offshore Zamboanga City; all 10 of its crew were rescued to safety.
 Off of Pilas Island, four people were rescued and eleven were missing when the boat Myra-1 sank in heavy seas.
 Seventeen passengers were rescued, fourteen people were rendered missing, and two bodies were recovered when high waves toppled the motor vessel Lion No. 3.

 Overall, 33 people were killed, with 30 others wounded and 36 others listed missing.
 A total of 6,423 homes were damaged and 3,234 houses were destroyed, leaving more than 20,000 homeless.
 Damage was estimated at $25.9 million, with $6.82 million from crops, $15.9 million from public infrastructure, and $3.37 million from private infrastructure.
 The storm affected 17 provinces, and 135 evacuation centers were opened.
 Following the storm, Philippines President Joseph Estrada pledged emergency funding for four provinces struck by the typhoon, along with a series of wintertime rainstorms.

 Vietnam

+The strongest sustained wind on land due to the impact of the storm on Vietnamese soil was measured at 13 m/s (43 km/h), recorded in Tuy Hoa, Phu Yen province.
+Due to the combined effects of the storm and a cold wave, rainfall in provinces and municipalities from Da Nang to Khanh Hoa was widespread at 250 to 400 mm.
+Specifically, in Tam Ky, Quang Nam province, the rainfall reached up to 749 mm.

 Faith was the second tropical cyclone to affect Vietnam that month, following Tropical Storm Dawn.
 Twenty-one people were killed in Khanh Hoa Province and Binh Dinh Province, including five in Da Nang.
 Nationwide, at least 38 people were killed in Vietnam with over 10,000 evacuated due to flooding in low-lying areas.
 Damage in Vietnam exceeded $20 million.
 A total of 602 homes were destroyed, another 16,327 were damaged, and 58,487 ha of rice fields were inundated.
+The typhoon destroyed a Vietnamese offshore platform at Prince Consort Bank [vi] in the Spratly Islands, killing three people.